 Yes, it is possible.
 Forex is like any other business which needs to be taken seriously before you can reap in any profits.
-When a beginning trader is willing to commit time to learn and progress, he/she can soon make steady income from forex trading.
+When a beginning trader is willing to commit time to learn and progress, he/she can soon make a steady income from forex trading.

 #7.
 What are the pros and cons of forex vs stock market?

-Main benefits trading forex are:
+The main benefits of trading forex is:

-1. High liquidity – An advantage because it means that with a single click of a mouse you can instantaneously buy and sell as there is almost always someone who is willing to take the other side of your trade.
+1. High liquidity – An advantage because it means that with a single click of a mouse, you can instantaneously buy and sell as there is almost always someone who is willing to take the other side of your trade.

 2. Leverage – Leverage gives the trader the ability to make nice profits, and at the same time keep risk capital to a minimum.
-The trader can control large amount of total contract value with minimal deposit.
+The trader can control a large amount of total contract value with a minimal deposit.